ebdrup/json-schema-benchmark/reports/revalidator.md

 `nested oneOf, to check validation semantics, null is valid`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
 `nested oneOf, to check validation semantics, anything non-null is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `string, a bignum is not a string`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
-`float comparison with high precision, comparison works for high numbers`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`float comparison with high precision, comparison works for high numbers`|Expected result: `false` but validator returned: `true`
-`float comparison with high precision on negative numbers, comparison works for very negative numbers`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`float comparison with high precision on negative numbers, comparison works for very negative numbers`|Expected result: `false` but validator returned: `true`
 `ECMA 262 regex $ does not match trailing newline, matches in Python, but should not in jsonschema`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `ECMA 262 regex converts \t to horizontal tab, does not match`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `ECMA 262 regex escapes control codes with \c and upper letter, does not match`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**